 Stephen Rogers, Consumer Industry Center

-Lost opportunities and daunting health concerns during the corona pandemic made many of us realize just how precious our time is—and how careful we should be about how we choose to spend it.
+Lost opportunities and daunting health concerns during the corona pandemic made many of us realise just how precious our time is—and how careful we should be about how we choose to spend it.
 New strategies should acknowledge time as their stakeholders’ most valuable commodity.
 Rethinking customer engagement or boosting employee engagement might capture this sentiment.

 Our survey shows that the overwhelming majority of global consumers feel they’ve become more focused on personal change in the past year.
-We see an increased focus on wellbeing and the work-life balance, potentially a precursor to more lasting and bigger lifestyle changes, which also impact consumer behavior.
+We see an increased focus on wellbeing and the work-life balance, potentially a precursor to more lasting and bigger lifestyle changes, which also impact consumer behaviour.
 We all spend a large part of our week working.
 Even a slight shift caused by people working fewer hours or working more from home, represents a significant reordering of where and how people shop, and the products they need.

 Some shifts around bigger topics like sustainability are already maturing globally.
-In terms of consumption, three in five consumers report that they’ve changed at least one aspect of their behavior to help address climate change and almost the same number have purchased a sustainable good or service within the past month.
-Clearly, consumers want to do their part, but their prioritization on time signifies they want retailers to make it easier for them.
+In terms of consumption, three in five consumers report that they’ve changed at least one aspect of their behaviour to help address climate change and almost the same number have purchased a sustainable good or service within the past month.
+Clearly, consumers want to do their part, but their prioritisation on time signifies they want retailers to make it easier for them.
 To do this, retailers should eliminate the perception that sustainable purchases necessitate trade-offs with functionality, price, or convenience.

 As consumers align their time to purpose, many leading brands also do so, or should do so.
 Retailers face the ongoing imperative to address the root causes of our climate change crises, the groundswell of activity to advance social justice, and the accelerated expectations from government and investors around environmental, social, and governance issues.
-Retailers must (re)define their purpose and help ensure that their activities and internal processes are consistent with their stated positions and values.
+Retailers must redefine their purpose and help ensure that their activities and internal processes are consistent with their stated positions and values.